 - Creekside Withdrawal Management Service: Located in Surrey, Creekside provides regional access to 24 adult detox and 6 youth detox beds to support people as they detox from alcohol and drugs.

-- Quibble Creek Sobering & Assessment Centre and Primary Care Services & Opiate Substitution Therapy Clinic: Quibble Creek provides medical and substance use care and treatment with 25 mats to Surrey residents.
+- Quibble Creek Sobering and Assessment Centre and Primary Care Services & Opiate Substitution Therapy Clinic: Quibble Creek provides medical and substance use care and treatment with 25 mats to Surrey residents.

 DEWY (Day, Evening, Weekend Youth): Two DEWY intensive day treatment programs for youth located in Coquitlam (serving Fraser North including Surrey/Delta) and Langley (serving Fraser South including Maple Ridge/Pitt Meadows).
 Four additional mobile DEWY cycles will be provided on a one-time basis prior to the end of 2017/28.
 Each cycle supports 12 youth through a five week program.